 Longterm treatment with antifungal drugs (continued 3 to 4 weeks beyond apparent cure) is usually recommended.
 Alternatively, a solution of potassium iodide, administered by mouth, has been used with some success; treatment is continued 30 days beyond apparent cure.
 During treatment, the horse should be monitored for signs of iodide toxicity.

 Because sporotrichosis can be passed from your horse to you, strict hygiene must be observed when handling animals with suspected or diagnosed sporotrichosis.

-	Zygomycosis is the term used to describe infection with funguses in the class Zygomycetes and 2 genera in the order Entomophthorales (Basidiobolus and Conidiobolus).
-These funguses are found throughout the natural environment and are present in soil and decaying vegetation.
-True zygomycete infections are rare, but conidiobolomycosis and basidiobolomycosis are more common and cause lesions that are similar to those caused by pythiosis (see Disorders Affecting Multiple Body Systems of Horses: Pythiosis).
+Zygomycosis is the term used to describe infection with fungi in the class Zygomycetes and 2 genera in the order Entomophthorales (Basidiobolus and Conidiobolus).
+These fungi are found throughout the natural environment and are present in soil and decaying vegetation.
+True zygomycete infections are rare, but conidiobolomycosis and basidiobolomycosis are more common and cause lesions that are similar to those seen with pythiosis, above.

 This is primarily an infection of the lining of the mouth, nasal passages, and tissue beneath the skin of horses (Conidiobolus and Basidiobolus species) or the sides of the head, neck, and body (Basidiobolus species).

 When infection causes ulcers or nodular growths in the mucous membrane of the nostril or mouth, the lesions may grow so large that they block the passages.
 Such mechanical blockages cause difficulty in breathing and nasal discharge.
 When Basidiobolus affects the skin of the upper body, nodules that are large, usually single, circular, ulcerative, and itchy may form.
 Infection may extend to nearby lymph nodes, causing swelling of the nodes and development of focused yellow areas of dead cells.